 Nomination for the award can be submitted by a Crew, Region, Subcommittee, the BRC or individual Scouting members.
 Nominations are sent directly to the Branch Commissioner for Rover Scouts and remain completely confidential until the Awardees are announced on World Scout Day, August 1st.

-Nominations must be made to the Branch Commissioner for Rover Scouts by March 31st and use the WF Waters Award nomination form.
+Nominations must be made to the State Commissioner for Rover Scouts by March 31st and use the WF Waters Award nomination form.

 Guidelines for Making a Nomination for the WF Waters Rover Service Award

 - Nominations must be in writing, and must be made on the nomination form available from the Victorian Rover Centre or vicrovers.com.au.

 - All relevant service must be listed – it should not be assumed that the panel considering the nominations will know anything more than that which is listed on the nomination form.